Gut health and digestive issues

 Bloating and gut discomfort can feel confusing when the pattern changes from week to week.
 Sometimes the issue appears after certain meals.
 Sometimes it is worse with stress, travel, hormones, constipation, eating quickly or after a period of antibiotics or illness.

-The goal is not to remove every possible trigger.
-It is to understand what is most likely to matter for you, then build a practical plan around that.
+The goal is not to remove every possible trigger, it’s to understand what the driving causes are and then build a practical plan around that.

 Gut support works best when it is specific, not extreme.